 What is your role?

-I am the Workshop Production Manager and I am responsible for ensuring everyone in the workshop has the right information to produce top quality furniture and kitchens on time, safely and efficiently.
+I am the Workshop Production Manager and I am responsible for ensuring everyone in the workshop has the right information to produce luxury outdoor furniture and outdoor kitchens on time, safely and efficiently.

 What is the best thing about working for Gaze Burvill?